-This full-size basket, created by Leslie Nicholas (Wabanaki Confederacy, Maliseet attrib.) is an impressive example of a typical Pack Basket, with the wonderful addition of a smaller exterior pouch for even more storage and made of oak, rather than ash splints.
+This full-size basket is an impressive example of a typical Pack Basket, with the wonderful addition of a smaller exterior pouch for even more storage and made of oak, rather than ash splints.

 If you look at NA0088 you will see how far the form has been adapted over the years.
 This piece contrasts in form and function—providing an opportunity for us to ponder how it was put to use.

 Read more in the 2022 Alison Gusman article below: Abundant Spirits

 The Wabanaki Confederacy, “People of the Dawn,” is a confederation of four principal Eastern Algonquian nations: the Miꞌkmaq, Maliseet (Wolastoqey), Passamaquoddy (Peskotomahkati), and Penobscot.
 The Wabanaki peoples live in areas of abundance on the Northeastern shore, Maine in the United States, New Brunswick, mainland Nova Scotia, Cape Breton Island, Prince Edward Island, and some of Quebec.
 The historic Wabanaki way of life was abundant—all that was needed for a good life and well-being was upon their reach at their fingertips.
 They traveled by birchbark canoes to hunt, fish, and harvest.
 They would gather seasonal berries and roots and collect clams and other shellfish.
 According to archeological sites, they set up temporary, seasonal camps that included tent-like, birchbark homes called wigwams, meaning “home” in Algonquian-based languages.
 To let out smoke from the fire inside, Wigwams were cone-shaped and had a hole in the top.
 Large deer, moose, and bear pelts blanketed the home’s interior space.